fzsdi/fzsdi/README.md

 Hey 👋🏻,

-I am a Computer Engineering student and a part-time Back-end Developer from Tehran.
+I am a computer engineering student and a part-time geek from Tehran.